-Mark Travers has won international honours and played in the Premier League since joining AFC Bournemouth as a 17-year-old in 2016.
+Mark Travers has won international honours, played in the Premier League and scored in a cup final since joining AFC Bournemouth as a 17-year-old in 2016.

 He became the 15th youngest goalkeeper to appear in the top flight when he was handed his debut in May 2019.